 Manage product variants and materials in one place

 Monitor your resources and inventory across multiple warehouses

 Scan a range of barcodes, including supplier item codes, internally registered barcodes, and batch barcodes

-Eliminate waste and save money with the right MRP software
+Eliminate waste and save money with the right MRP solution

 Manufacturing ERP software facilitates a smooth flow of goods and materials, helping you avoid having to hold on too long to a certain product or material based or letting it go when you need it most.

 Manufacturing software gives you the features you need to properly manage your resources and help you complete orders without having any leftover items.
 This way, you can actually cut costs by minimizing overhead or avoiding wasting products.
 Add hundreds of integrations with industry-leading e-commerce and accounting tools, and it’s a recipe for sustainable growth.